MohammadEfhamiCc/crawler/README.md

 some important information about the website and domain that we want to crawle.
 3) parallelize the task of crawling the specified domain, it could reduce the time that we spend on this task.
+# Usage
+this program has been developed with python 3.9
+ # python crawler.py
+after pressing enter, the program will ask you the domian you want to crawle, just keep in mind that the form of input should be look like "https://www.digikala.com, anything except that would not work.